 Wilson Ranches was founded in 1962 after the dissolution of L.E.
 Smith and Sons Company, which was headquartered at the F.E and Mary Smith (great-grandparents of Phil Wilson) homestead in the Mayville area.
 F.E.
 (Gene) Smith was a busy man operating a wheat and cattle ranch, raising draft horses, a livery stable in Fossil and a freighting business.
 He hauled wheat to Arlington and wool to Shaniko with supplies as a back haul.
 Son, L.E.
 (Loyd) Smith was involved in all aspects of the business and with the advent of the tractor increased the size of the ranch by acquiring neighboring homesteads, increasing the cattle herd and decreasing the draft horse herd.
 One of the pastures owned by Wilson Ranches today was originally used by F.E.
 Smith as pasture for the livery and draft horse operation.

 A Wilson Ranches partnership was formed by Morris E. and Viola Wilson (daughter of L.E. and Weltha Jones Smith) and sons in 1972.
 In 1997, Phil and Nancy (Stirewalt) Wilson took over as operators of the cattle and hay portion of Wilson Ranches.
 Cattle and hay ranching has become a very technical and demanding business.
 Phil’s degree in Animal Science and Ranch Management from Cal Poly, San Luis Obispo, California, has better equipped him to deal with the rapidly changing ranch industry.
 Nancy’s ranch and office administration background has prepared her to be a great ranch hostess, partner, mother and cowgirl.
 Phil and Nancy raised their three children on the ranch, Milne, Kara and Zane.
 Kara, husband Brian Anglin and family live on and are actively involved in the ranch and the bed and breakfast operations.
-Wilson Ranches has four generations involved in its success on a daily basis, ranging from Phil’s 100 year-old Dad to a seven-year-old granddaughter.
+Wilson Ranches has three generations involved in its success on a daily basis.

 In the year 2000, Wilson Ranches Retreat Bed and Breakfast opened to guests offering an opportunity to experience ranch living and the beauty of Eastern Oregon’s high desert.
 The bed and breakfast is in a historic 1910 Sears Roebuck Ranch House with six ranch style guest rooms and breakfast being the event of the day.
 Guests from all over the world have become a part of the Wilson Ranches family.